Stylish small premium car that’s ageing gracefully

 A year after its launch Alfa raised the bar with its MultiAir petrol models.
 Incorporating new technology that makes it run more efficiently, the Mito was given more power, lower emissions and improved fuel economy.

-There was also the introduction of the sporty 170bhp Cloverleaf model – a return of an iconic performance badge.
-That model has since been replaced by the similar Quadrifoglio Verde derivative.
+There was also the introduction of the sporty 170hp Cloverleaf model – a return of an iconic performance badge, that has since been discontinued.
+To say the Mito range with all its comings and goings is confusing would be an understatement.

-In autumn 2013, Alfa announced a range of updates in time for the 2014 model year including a touchscreen multimedia system and a new version of the TwinAir engine with 104bhp.
+In autumn 2013, Alfa announced a range of updates including a touchscreen multimedia system and a new version of the TwinAir engine with 105hp.

-The Mito also got a bit of makeup with chrome plating on the front grille, tinted rear windows and a different finish for the headlights together with new seat fabrics and dashboard colour schemes.
+The Mito also got a bit of makeup with some extra chrome detailing outside on some models, and black mesh on others, tinted rear windows and a different finish for the headlights together with new seat fabrics and dashboard colour schemes.

 What owners say about this car